OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ### Configure event-based activation in the manifest

 The manifest configures a runtime to handle event-based activation.
 Because the Outlook platform uses the client to determine whether to use HTML or JavaScript to load the runtime, both of these files must be referenced in the manifest.
 An HTML page resource ID is specified in the `<Runtime>` element, and a JavaScript file resource ID is specified in the `<Override>` element, as shown below.
-Outlook on Windows uses the referenced JavaScript file, instead of the HTML page, to load the runtime.
+Outlook on Windows uses the referenced JavaScript file to load the runtime, while Outlook on Mac uses the HTML file.

 ```xml
 <Runtime resid="WebViewRuntime.Url">